At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 Access aggregate in-app events data

-- Access to in-app event data (the partner has access to all in-app events data, not only to the events mapped in the postback configuration).
+- Access to in-app event data (the partner has access to all in-app events data, including Protect360 in-app events data, not only to the events mapped in the postback configuration).

 - Access ad monetization data which may include ad monetization events from other media sources.